felixandersen/sneak-link/README.md

 ### Network setup

 **Local network:**
-- `cloud.yourdomain.com` and `photos.yourdomain.com` resolves to internal services via local DNS
+- eg. `nextcloud.yourdomain.com` resolves to internal services via local DNS

 **Public internet:**
-- `cloud.yourdomain.com` and `photos.yourdomain.com` resolves to your public IP
+- eg. `nextcloud.yourdomain.com` resolves to your public IP
 - sneak-link responds to web traffic on both domains
 - sneak-link is configured to proxy traffic to your private services based on hostname using local DNS